geeksusma/git-hooks-maven/README.md

 ## Pre-requisites

 The hooks are just bash files, so they will only works for Unix/Linux/Mac (they were written using a MacBook Pro) The post-merge were designed for [Maven](https://www.apache.org/) projects, so they will look for a pom.xml in order to create tags or to upgrade versions.
 The pom added to this project is just for if you want to play with the hook before moving it to your project.
+The "StupidTest" is just to check the pre-push actions

 ## hooks: